Ada-Developers-Academy/daily-curriculum/week07/friday/recursion.md

 ## Fibonacci Numbers

-The Fibonacci numbers (or Fibanacci sequence) is defined by a series of numbers beginning with 0, and 1 (alternatively, 1 and 1), and then being defined as followed:
+The Fibonacci numbers (or Fibanacci sequence) are defined as a series of numbers beginning with 0, and 1 (alternatively, 1 and 1), and then being defined as followed: